HTTP Client CLI

 ```

-Automatic retry on connection or timeout failure for idempotent methods:
+Automatic retry on connection or timeout failure, with capped exponential backoff and jitter:

 ```php